 Occupational Therapy is a health discipline that provides services to people whose lives have been disrupted by physical injury, illness, and developmental, psychosocial, or aging-related problems.
 "Occupational" in this sense does not necessarily refer to a person's employment.
-Instead, it means therapy that enables a person to gain the functions necessary to perform day-to-day work, self-care, and leisure activities as related to one's roles.
+Instead, it means therapy that enables a person to gain the functions necessary to perform those activities that "occupy" their time related to day-to-day work, self-care, and leisure activities as related to one's roles.
 For example, a person with a disability may need to relearn how to dress him or herself, how to safely take a bus, or how to prepare a basic meal.

 The OTA degree includes related instruction requirements in anatomy and physiology, communication, English composition, psychology, sociology, and math.
 These may be completed at any accredited college or university.
 Program studies include coursework specific to occupational therapy theory, skills and behavior as well as practical clinical experiences in area health care facilities.
 OTA courses must be taken in sequence.